themeum/tutor/readme.txt

 = 2.1.3 - November 30, 2022

 New: Reset credential for Google Meet is introduced
+New: More security improvement is introduced to ensure SQL Injection, XSS, CSRF protection
 Fix: The login form was not showing the user as logged in until the page is refreshed
 Fix: In some cases, the Course Rating Count appeared wrong on the Course Details page
 Fix: XML code was not appearing in Quiz
 Fix: The quiz page used to get jammed if a quiz is abandoned
-Fix: Quiz completion page was showing a fatal error in WP 6.1
+Fix: Quiz completion page was showing a fatal error
 Fix: A PHP warning was appearing on the Quiz Completion page
 Fix: On Google Meet the Help Page was expanding options before clicking on the Tab
-Fix: Google Meet vendor package was showing an error in WP 6.1
+Fix: Google Meet vendor package was showing a notice error
 Fix: On completion of a Quiz, it was appearing as Completed for another User in the Course Journey
 Fix: Quiz Attempt page was showing an error in the case of PHP 7.0 or below
-Fix: Email template files were containing some wrong shortcodes
+Fix: Email template files were containing some wrong short-codes
-Fix: Google Meet visibility option’s title was wrong
+Fix: Google Meet visibility option's title was wrong
 Fix: Reports page design was appearing wrong
 Fix: Quiz attempt page had some minor design issue